andykenward/github-actions-cloudflare-pages/README.md

 Deployments are only deleted when the GitHub Action Event triggered is `pull_request` and the event payload action is `closed`.

-It will only delete deployments that it created.
+It will only delete deployments that it created for that pull request.
 This is because it requires a certain payload in a GitHub deployment response.

 ### GitHub Deployment payload example response